MicrosoftDocs/power-platform/power-platform/admin/managed-environment-overview.md

 ---
-title: "Managed Environment overview | MicrosoftDocs"
+title: "Managed Environments overview | MicrosoftDocs"
-description: Use Managed Environment to gain more visibility and control of your Dynamics 365 applications and flows, with less effort. ms.component: pa-admin ms.topic: conceptual ms.date: 06/27/2022
+description: Use Managed Environments to gain more visibility and control of your Dynamics 365 applications and flows, with less effort. ms.component: pa-admin ms.topic: conceptual ms.date: 06/27/2022